-- Lung disease—Use with caution.
-You may have a higher risk of developing life-threatening complications.
+- Lung disease or breathing problems—Use with caution.
+May increase risk of developing life-threatening complications.

-It is very important that your doctor check your progress at regular visits.
+It is very important that your doctor check your or your child's progress at regular visits.
 This will allow your doctor to see if the medicine is working properly and check you for unwanted effects that may be caused by idursulfase.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.